gitcoinco/grants-stack-indexer/README.md

 # Allo Protocol Indexer

-This is an Allo Protocol Indexer for Grants Stack.
-Built with [Chainsauce](https://github.com/boudra/chainsauce).
+The Allo Protocol Indexer is a tool for indexing blockchain events and serving the data over HTTP in JSON format.
+The data is organized in a specific structure that enables easy access to different parts of the protocol.
+The indexer is built using [Chainsauce](https://github.com/boudra/chainsauce) and is designed to work with any EVM-compatible chain.

 # Indexed Data

-The indexer listens for blockchain events and writes data in the disk in JSON format.
-The data is then served over HTTP.
-It is sort of like a statically generated API.

-## HTTP
+## HTTP Access

 Access indexed data through the following URL: https://indexer-grants-stack.gitcoin.co

-## Disk
+## Disk Access

 All indexed data is written in the `./data` directory, the data follows this structure: